Volume asymptotics and Margulis function in nonpositive curvature: Introduction

 To the best of our knowledge, the uniqueness of harmonic measures in nonpositive curvature is not known. \begin{question} For manifolds of nonpositive curvature, do we have a unique harmonic measure associated to the strong stable foliation of the geodesic flow?
-Do the leaves of the strong stable foliation have polynomial growth? \end{question}
+Do the leaves of the strong stable foliation have polynomial growth? \end{question} \begin{remark} For rank one manifolds without focal points, the uniqueness of harmonic measures associated to the weak stable foliation of the geodesic flow is proved in \cite[Theorem 3.1]{LS}. \end{remark}

 If $\dim M=2$, then $\text{Vol}(B^s(x,r))=2r$ where $B^s(x,r)$ is any ball of radius $r$ in a strong stable manifold.
+In this case, $B^s(x,r)$ is just a curve.
 Hence the leaves of the strong stable foliation have polynomial growth.
-Combining with a recent result in \cite{Cl} on the unique ergodicity of the horocycle flow, we can show that there is a unique harmonic measure associated to the strong stable foliation.
+Combining with a recent result in \cite{Cl} on the unique ergodicity of the horocycle flow, we can show that there is a unique harmonic measure associated to the strong stable foliation for rank one surfaces of nonpositive curvature without flat strips.
 Then we can prove the following rigidity result. \begin{thmm} Let $M$ be a rank one closed Riemannian surface of nonpositive curvature without flat strips.
 Then $c(x)\equiv C$ if and only if $M$ has constant negative curvature. \end{thmm}

-Manifolds without focal points/without conjugate points are natural generalizations of those of nonpositive curvature.
-Theorem \ref{margulis} can be generalized to rank one manifolds without focal points and a certain class of manifolds without conjugate points as follows. \begin{thmm} Let $M$ be either \begin{enumerate} \item a rank one closed Riemannian manifold without focal points, or \item a closed manifold without conjugate points belonging to the class $\mathcal{H}$, \end{enumerate} and $X$ the universal cover of $M$.
-Then

-where $b_t(x)$ is the Riemannian volume of the ball of radius $t>0$ around $x\in X$, $h$ the topological entropy of the geodesic flow, and $c: X\to \RR$ is a continuous function. \end{thmm} We give the necessary definitions and discuss the proof of Theorem \ref{margulis1} in the appendix.
-The tools needed are already prepared in \cite{CKW2} and \cite{Wu}, so the proof can be modified accordingly.

-After the first version of this paper was put on Arxiv, the author found a recent paper by Link (\cite[Theorem C]{Link}), in which an asymptotic estimate for the orbit counting function was obtained for a CAT$(0)$ space, implying our Theorem \ref{margulis}.
-Our proof in this paper uses another approach.
-Since we are dealing with manifolds and some of the tools needed in our approach have been prepared in \cite{CKW2} and \cite{Wu}, our proof can be adapted to prove Theorem \ref{margulis1} for manifolds without focal/conjugate points.